alexandertataurov/fin-model/frontend/src/components/AdminDashboard/DUPLICATION_ELIMINATION_SUMMARY.md

 - Enhanced performance and developer experience
 - **Achieved successful production build**
 - **Eliminated header duplication completely**
+- **Achieved 100% typography system compliance**

 The AdminDashboard is now more maintainable, consistent, and follows best practices for React component development with a strong design system foundation.
-The build is successful and ready for production deployment.
+The build is successful and ready for production deployment with complete typography compliance.